Background

 And there is a hyper focused set of actions.

-Negative or positive of strong intensity leads to the desire to get closer to a positively charged stimulus, getting away from the negative one.
+Affect, positive or negative of strong intensity, leads to the desire to get closer to a positively charged stimulus, getting away from the negative one.

-Negative effect causes attentional narrowing, as I mentioned before, there's been a seminal work by Isterbrooke published in 1959.
+Negative affect causes attentional narrowing, as I mentioned before, there's been a seminal work by Isterbrooke published in 1959.

 And he said that this effect is driven by withdrawal.